Niagara Falls station (Ontario)

-Niagara Falls station is a railway station in Niagara Falls, Ontario, Canada.
+Niagara Falls station is an international railway station in Niagara Falls, Ontario, Canada.
 It is served by the Maple Leaf train between Toronto and New York City and is the terminus of GO Transit's Lakeshore West line towards Toronto.
 The Gothic Revival station building, which was built in 1879 by the Great Western Railway, is a designated heritage railway station.
 It is also listed on the Canadian Register of Historic Places.

 History

 The Victorian Gothic Revival style station was built as the terminus for Great Western Railway (1879–1882) and Grand Trunk Railway (1882–1923).
 During the period, it was the busiest and the grandest station owned by the railway.
 The station was renovated in 1951, and the east wing, once housing a restaurant, was partially demolished in 1967.
 It was acquired by CN Rail for passenger service from 1923 until the 1970s, since when it has been used by Via Rail Canada and more recently by GO Transit since 2009.

 In 2012, as a result of federal funding cuts Via Rail Corridor trips between Toronto and Niagara Falls were discontinued, leaving only the single daily Via/Amtrak Maple Leaf service between Toronto and New York.
 In October 2012, the ticket agent was eliminated, replaced by an automated kiosk.

 GO Transit operated summer 'excursion' trains to Niagara Falls on weekends and holidays in 2009 and 2010, making them permanently recurring in 2011.
 Starting in January 2019, it also began operating a single weekday train trip to and from Niagara Falls.
 In September 2019, the formerly summer-only weekend train service was extended year-round.

 GO Transit was expected to expand full-time rail service along the Niagara Branch to Niagara Falls by 2023 and with it upgrades to the station.